If you arrive earlier than your roommates, please contact them to discuss the rules and determine which bed you will have.

 Students will work with their RHD to make this decision together.
 If the students cannot decide, the RHD will.
-Students who decline the de-triple space will not receive the triple room rebate from that date on.

 If two of the roommates requested each other on their housing forms, the third person in the room will be the person designated to move.
 However, they are not required to move.